Toward Long-Term and Archivable Reproducibility: Proof of concept: Maneage

-for other examples, see \cite{akhlaghi19, infante20}.
-Furthermore, the machine-related specifications of the running system (including CPU architecture and byte-order) are also collected to report in the paper (they are reported for this paper in the acknowledgments).
-These can help in \emph{root cause analysis} of observed differences/issues in the execution of the workflow on different machines.
-The macro files also act as Make \emph{targets} and \emph{prerequisites} to allow accurate dependency tracking and optimized execution (in parallel, no redundancies), for any level of complexity (e.g., Maneage builds Matplotlib if requested; see Figure~1 of \cite{alliez19}).
+The macro files also act as Make \emph{targets} and \emph{prerequisites} to allow accurate dependency tracking and optimized execution (in parallel, no redundancies), for any level of complexity (e.g., Maneage builds Matplotlib if requested; see Figure~1 in the work by Alliez et al.\cite{alliez19}).
 All software dependencies are built down to precise versions of every tool, including the shell, important low-level application programs (e.g., GNU Coreutils) and of course, the high-level science software.
-The source code of all the free software used in Maneage is archived in, and downloaded from, \href{https://doi.org/10.5281/zenodo.3883409}{zenodo.3883409}.
-Zenodo promises long-term archival and also provides a persistent identifier for the files, which are sometimes unavailable at a software package's web page.
+The source code of all the FOSS software used in Maneage is archived in, and downloaded from, \href{https://doi.org/10.5281/zenodo.3883409}{zenodo.3883409}.
+Zenodo promises long-term archival and also provides persistent identifiers for the files, which are sometimes unavailable at a software package's web page.

-On GNU/Linux distributions, even the GNU Compiler Collection (GCC) and GNU Binutils are built from source and the GNU C library (glibc) is being added (task \href{http://savannah.nongnu.org/task/?15390}{15390}).
-Currently, {\TeX}Live is also being added (task \href{http://savannah.nongnu.org/task/?15267}{15267}), but that is only for building the final PDF, not affecting the analysis or verification.
+On GNU/Linux distributions, even the GNU Compiler Collection (GCC) and GNU Binutils are built from source and the GNU C library (glibc) is being added\footnote{\inlinecode{\url{http://savannah.nongnu.org/task/?15390}}}.
+Currently, {\TeX}Live is also being added\footnote{\inlinecode{\url{http://savannah.nongnu.org/task/?15267}}}, but that is only for building the final PDF, not affecting the analysis or verification.